Reactive silicon dioxide

 Charge of silica during deformation of the silicon oxide with LAMMPS and reaxff

-Figure: Average charge per atom of the silicon (a) and oxygen (b).
-The vertical dashed lines mark the beginning of the deformation.
+Figure: Evolution of the average charge per atom of the silicon \(q_\text{Si}\) (a) and oxygen \(q_\text{O}\) (b) over time \(t\).
+The vertical dashed lines mark the beginning of the deformation, and the horizontal dashed lines denote the initial values for the average charge.

 There is also a strong increase in temperature during the rupture of the material.